bitcobblers/DrillSergeant/README.md

         .Named("My step")
         .Handle( (c,i) => {
 		    // Perform some action.
-            return c with { /* changes */ };
     });
 ```

 As you can see, the syntax is nearly identical to an inline step.
+In fact, inline steps are actually converted to lambda steps behind the scenes.

 ### Class Steps